rowangithub/DOrder/README.md

         Run make libs && make

-Note that our makefile assumes CamlIDL is installed under /usr/local/lib/ocaml.
-Please make adjustment if necessary.
+Note that our makefile assumes that CamlIDL is installed under /usr/local/lib/ocaml.
+You should modify the configurations in the makefile if necessary.

-Running SpecLearn
+Running SpecLearn (DOrder)
 ==============

 Example programs are included in tests/.